 MACS Section 609 Refrigerant Recycling and Recovery Certification Program

-MACS created the first technician certification program and it and the MACS organization were cited by name in the Clean Air Act of 1990 (Title VI, Section 609)
+Since 1990, over one million technicians have achieved Section 609 certification through the MACS Worldwide Refrigerant Recovery and Recycling Technician Certification program.
+MACS created the first technician certification program for refrigerant recovery and recycling, and the program and the MACS organization were cited by name in the Clean Air Act of 1990 (Title VI, Section 609).

 The cost per test is $20.
 Section 609 certification once achieved, is a lifetime certification.
 Click here to visit the U.S. EPA website to view more information on Section 609 certification.